Guide to blocking dates and times through Arbiter - CLICK HERE

 Referee Training Calendar

-Please contact Tim Haddad email@example.com directly if you wish to enroll in either of these trainings.
+- Please contact Tim Haddad email@example.com directly if you need more information on any of these trainings.

 Five Steps To be an AYSO-certified Regional Referee (U8 & U10):

-1. Fill out an on-line Volunteer Form at www.eayso.org (this is a yearly requirement) and turn in two copies to one of our Child Volunteer Protection Advocates (CVPAs).
+1. Fill out an on-line Volunteer Form at www.eayso.org (this is a yearly requirement) and turn in one copy to our Child Volunteer Protection Advocate (CVPA).